cloud-native-toolkit/automation-solutions/boms/software/maximo/files/README.md

 - Github account exists
 - A Github [token](https://docs.github.com/en/enterprise-server@3.3/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) is available with permissions set to create and remove repositories
 - You are able to login to the OpenShift cluster and obtain an OpenShift login token
+- Cloud Pak entitlement key, this can be obtained from visiting the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)

 ## Quick Start